53636F7574/5265736F6E617265/README.md

 # Overview
-This program is a server-hopping protocol that produces an advanced encryption algorithm for the transmission and storage of sensitive documents and data.
+This program is a server-hopping protocol that produces an advanced encryption algorithm for the transmission and storage of sensitive documents and other information.

 Hard to trace and even harder to decrypt.